Drive Social Change With a Doctor of Human Services From Walden

 Walden’s online Doctor of Human Services program includes simulation technologies and other approaches to bring course content to life.
 Master critical skills in a safe and supportive environment.
 Build confidence as a human services practitioner-scholar while learning how to apply your new knowledge and competencies to your current job and future roles.
 You’ll have the opportunity to engage with tools such as:

-- Theravue, which uses virtual-simulation videos to help you practice intake interviews, educational sessions, and working with clients and community members.
+- Virtual-Simulation Videos to help you practice intake interviews, educational sessions, and working with clients and community members.

 - Hart City, a virtual city that allows you to visit different locations, find resources, and complete assignments using these resources.
 See perspectives of different agencies and populations as well as the bigger picture of how it’s all connected.